 JD Debris writes poems, songs, and prose.
 He was a Goldwater Fellow at New York University from 2018-20, where he completed his MFA.
 His work has been chosen for Ploughshares’ Emerging Writers Prize, and he has twice been named to Narrative’s 30 Below 30 list.
 His releases include the chapbook SPARRING (Salem State University Press, 2018) and the music albums BLACK MARKET ORGANS (Simple Truth Records, 2017) and JD DEBRIS MURDER CLUB (forthcoming).

-Poet Educator at Salem High School
+Poet-educator at Salem High School